qwerty12/mpv-winbuild/README.md

 * Plugins that require Cairo, OpenCV or gavl are not built/included

-* As they are ~~150 MB uncompressed~~ in the realm of 50 MB uncompressed, they are not bundled with the mpv build here proper.
+* As they are in the realm of 50 MB uncompressed, they are not bundled with the mpv build here proper.

     * You will need to download them separately from the [releases](https://github.com/qwerty12/mpv-winbuild/releases/latest) and extract them to a path of your choosing

-    * If you grabbed an early build of the plugins, please download them again from the latest release.
-I had not `strip`ped the debugging symbols from them, which made up their large size

-     * Most of the time, you will not need to keep downloading them with every mpv release, especially if the plugins are built from the same Git commit.
-If their API changes (unlikely) and mpv can't load the DLLs, then yes, download them again
+     * Most of the time, you will not need to keep redownloading them with every mpv release, especially if the plugins are built from the same Git commit.
+If their API changes (unlikely) and mpv can't load the DLLs, then yes, try then

 * You have three choices for getting mpv to see the frei0r plugins: